What You Should Know about Animal Research and the IACUC at UT Southwestern

 An Institutional Animal Care and Use Committee (IACUC) is a committee of scientists, veterinarians, non-scientists, and community members who serve to oversee the welfare and humane treatment of animal research subjects in accordance with PHS policy and the Animal Welfare Act.

-All research projects conducted by faculty, students or employees of UT Southwestern Medical Center which involve live vertebrate animals require prior review and approval by the IACUC.
+All research projects conducted by faculty, students or employees of UT Southwestern Medical Center that involve live vertebrate animals require prior review and approval by the IACUC.

 Who may serve as a Principal Investigator (PI)?